 How to say no to webinars, teleseminars, free e-books, the next best thing, and other distracting shiny objects.

 Don’t sign up for them.
 Resist the temptation.
 Don’t walk away, run from them at lighting speed.
 Become the raving fan of a few people with valuable content for your business and personal life.
 Read their information, buy their products and services to grow your business and yourself.
 Your time is valuable.
-You can’t control time but you can maximize your time by being more productive.
+You can’t control time but you can maximize your time being more productive.

 It’s a wrap